 It’s not just the miles; it’s how the miles are racked up.
 Certain types of use mean a vehicle is on the road more often or at more dangerous times, which is why your insurance company asks how you intend to use it.
 This is what average mileage looks like by usage classification.

 - Business calls: 13,563

 - Clergyman: 13,435

 - School: 10,931

 Any discount you get for low mileage depends largely on your insurance company, says CarInsurance.com consumer analyst Penny Gusner.

 “The discount is typically 5 to 15 percent, and at some companies the discounts start at 10,000 miles, and others at 7,500 miles,” she says, noting that the discounts usually apply to collision and liability coverages.
 “You may not see a line item on your policy that says ‘low mileage discount’ because many companies adjust your base rates, so you may have to ask your agent or company to make sure your premium reflects any change.”

 Some companies may require verification of your mileage.
 That could come from several sources: a form that you fill out; a photo you take and mail in; or service and emissions records.

 If you drive an exceptionally small number of miles -- safely -- pay-as-you-drive insurance might save you even more.
 Insurers such as Progressive send you a device that plugs into your car and reports odometer readings and driving habits, then calculate a discount that can reach 40 or 50 percent in some rare cases.

 And, if you’re driving that little, you likely qualify for a host of other discounts as well, Gusner says.
-Check out CarInsurance.com’s Guide to Discounts.
+Check out CarInsurance.com’s discounts page.